 "I have a surprise for you when you come back, General Cullen.
 You are to be greatly rewarded for your successful campaign against the enemy," King Jasper said to the taller man.
 Even if King Jasper was uneasy by the appearance of General Cullen, he did not show it.
 He only displayed the gratitude he felt toward the man who helped save the nation.
 However, Edward Cullen held no plans on staying in Wessport.
 He would only go back to find Sofia and then they would board the first ship sailing east, where he could finally discard of the mask and settle down again, as he had many years before.
-His sense of duty to his country was satisfied, as he had helped it out of its peril; it no longer needed him.
+His sense of duty to his country was satisfied.
+He had come to Angloa in her time of difficulty; now he was no longer needed.

 "I thought you had forgotten me," her stern, motherly voice spoke.

 Edward smiled behind the mask and remembered that it was impossible to hide from Sofia.
 "How could I?
 I was led directly to the palace."